greenteadigital/greenteadigital.github.io/_posts/2017-12-20-python-password-based-file-encryption.markdown

 PWD_HASH_MULT = 20
 sha2 = None	# set later
 ````
-Other than [one module](https://github.com/greenteadigital/pycrypto/blob/master/userinput.py), all the imports come from Python's "batteries included" standard library.
+Other than one [module](https://github.com/greenteadigital/pycrypto/blob/master/userinput.py), all the imports come from Python's "batteries included" standard library.
 Some constants are initialized to support a choice of hashing and compression algorithms.
 An uninitialized `sha2` variable is also declared.
 Then we have some function `def`s...
 ````python
 def _exit():
 	raw_input("\npress Enter to exit...")
 	sys.exit()
 ````
 ...`_exit`, which should be self-explanatory.
-Then two functions for packing and unpacking metadata into bitfields.
-These probably could benefit from further explanation:
+Then two functions for packing and unpacking metadata into bitfields. `bitPack` is used to store user-selected preferences, like hashing algorithm and compression type, and `bitUnpack` extracts the stored preferences during the decryption phase.
 ````python
 def bitPack(algonum, exp_incr, compressornum):
 	bitstr = (bin(algonum)[2:].zfill(2)